 More info for your visit to Boston on a budget

 - Shipping up to Boston?
-Read hotel reviews on Tripadvisor then book your room here.
+Read hotel reviews and book your room here.

 - Check out my other New England posts.

 - Pick up a Boston or New England guidebook for the rest of your visit.
 (Save money by getting the e-book!)
 And this USA customs and culture guide if you’re coming from somewhere else.

 Save this info, pin this image: